badams97/Sprayer_Chassis_Features/README.md

 #### Chassis Suspension System

 Attributes of chassis dynamics are distinguished according to the **principal axes** of the chassis suspension system of a self-propelled sprayer.
-These features are outlined in the table below, and the **bolded attributes** represent which features were selected for this study.
+These features are outlined in the table below, and the **bolded attributes** represent the selected features for this study.

 | Axis | Rotation | Rotation Rate  |  Acceleration   |
 | ------------- |:-------------:| -----:| -----:|